-Table 2: USG Program Instructional Categories for Academic Programs (Effective Spring 2024)
+Table 2: University System of Georgia (USG) Instructional Delivery Codes and Definitions (Effective Spring 2024)

-ON CAMPUS A program of study leading to a degree completed with 50% or more of courses offered consistently on-site in a classroom setting at a campus, center or instructional site. ( Consistent with SACSCOC requirements concerning notification of changes in delivery mode. ) HYBRID A program of study leading to a degree completed with more than 50% offered consistently online, but some courses in the program will require on-site attendance at a campus, center or instructional site.
+ON CAMPUS A program of study leading to a degree completed with 50% or more of courses offered consistently on-site in a classroom setting at a campus, center or instructional site.
+(Consistent with SACSCOC requirements concerning HYBRID A program of study leading to a degree completed with more than 50% offered consistently online, but some courses in the program will require on-site attendance at a campus, center or instructional site.
 ONLINE A program of study which can be completed entirely at a distance.
 No campus visits are required for coursework.
 Students may be required to attend program orientations or to complete coursework in a specified instructional setting (clinical, internship, practicum).

-Table 3: USG Course Instructional Delivery Codes and Definitions
+Table 3: University System of Georgia (USG) Instructional Delivery Codes and Definitions (Prior to Spring 2024)

-USG Instructional Delivery Code Description Definition E Entirely at a distance All of the class sessions are delivered via technology.
-The course does not require students to travel to a site to attend an orientation, to take exams, or to participate in other on-site experiences.
+'SG Instructional Delivery Code Description Definition E Entirely at a distance All of the class sessions are delivered via technology.
+The curse does not require students to travel to a site to attend an orientation, to take exams, or to participate in other on-site experiences.
 (This is equivalent to delivering 100 percent of sessions via technology.)
 F Fully at a distance Nearly all of the class sessions are delivered via technology.
-The course does not require students to travel to a classroom for instruction; however, it might require students to travel to a site to attend an orientation, to take exams, or to participate in other on-site experiences.
-(This is generally equivalent to delivering more than 95 percent of sessions via technology.) н Hybrid Technology is used to deliver 50 percent or less of class sessions, but at least one class session is replaced by technology. Р Partially at a distance Technology is used to deliver more than 50 percent of class sessions, but visits to a classroom (or similar site) are required.
-Note: Courses offered through two-way interactive video (GVNS), are coded as partially at a distance because students must meet at a designated location to attend classes. т Technology enhanced Technology is used in delivering instruction, but no class sessions are replaced by technology.
-(Null) No technology No technology is used in delivering instruction.
+The course does not require students to travel to a classroom for instruction; however, it might require students to travel to a site to attend an orientation, to take examp, or to participate in other on-site experience.
+(This is generally equivalent to delivering more than 95 percent of sessions via technology.) н Hybrid Technologies used to deliver 50 percent or less of class sessions, but at least one class sessions replaced by technology.
+P Partially at a distance Trainfology is used to deliver there than 50 percent of class sessions, but visits to a classroom (or similar tite) are required.
+Note: Courses offered through two-way interactive video (GVNS), are coded as partially at a distance because students must neet at a designated location to attend classes. Т Technology enhanced Technology is used in delivering instruction, but no class sessions are replaced by technology.
+(1) No technology No technology is used in delivering instruction.

-Source: USG Enterprise Data Warehouse Data Element Dictionary, 2017.
-VSU Center for eLearning, 2017.
+Source.
+USG Enterprise Data Warehouse Data Element Dictionary, 2017.

+VSU Center for elearning, 2017.

-Page 7 Send revisions/corrections to Revised Mar.
-6, 2025 assessment@valdosta.edu Posted online at www.valdosta.edu/academics/academic-affairs/documents/credit-contact-guidelines.pdf For course sections delivered using technology, the institution must ensure that students are engaged for a minimum of 2,250 minutes per semester hour of course credit.
+Page 7 Revised Apr.
+8, 2024 Send revisions/corrections to assessment@valdosta.edu

+For course sections delivered using technology, the institution must ensure that students are engaged for a minimum of 2,250 minutes per semester hour of course credit.
 Table 4 provides examples of educational activities and their instructional time equivalencies to guide faculty in the development of curricula and course syllabi.
-Online courses should provide an eqivalanent amount of work and equivalent student learning outscomes as traditional courses.
+Online courses should provide an eqivalenent amount of work and equivalent student learning outscomes as traditional courses.